Atlanta Relocation Specialists

 - Pricing volatility with significant swings in recent years

-- Limited inventory across most price points
+- Limited homes for sale across most price points

 - High property tax rates factored into affordability calculations